RikkaApps/websites/www/privacy_policy.md

 ### Visual Studio App Center

 App Center is a product of Microsoft Corporation, it provides crash reporting function.
-With the help of Visual Studio App Center, we receive aggregated and anonymous information about device country settings, device languages, device names, version of operating systems, as well as the version of our apps.
+We have the access of aggregated and anonymous information about device country settings, device languages, device names, version of operating systems, as well as the version of our apps from Visual Studio App Center.
 In addition, Visual Studio App Center provides us with information about app crashes.
+The aggregated and anonymous information is held by Microsoft Corporation.

+As the mentioned aggregated data is anonymous, we cannot trace information back to individual devices or users.

-Further information about privacy in Visual Studio App Center can be found from [this webpage from App Center](https://docs.microsoft.com/en-us/appcenter/gdpr/).
+Further information about privacy in Visual Studio App Center can be found from [this webpage from Visual Studio App Center](https://docs.microsoft.com/en-us/appcenter/gdpr/).

 The following applications use Visual Studio App Center.